 Discipline is what separates the weak from the strong.
 This is what makes dreams come true.
 I started lifting when I was 16 years old and 120 pounds.
 I hated being small and I hated being weak.
-I wanted to look like the heroes in the action movies.
+I wanted to look like the heroes in action movies.
 So, I got to work.
 I made myself go to the gym as often as possible.
 I pushed to failure on every set and increased weight every chance I could.
 I first saw a drastic increase in my strength.
 This was way before I saw an increase on the scale.
 It wasn’t what I was looking for, but I knew it was a step in the right direction and my gains shouldn’t be far away.
 This is what pushed me from motivated to determined.
 It pushed me to build the body I wanted.
-When my hard work began to pay off I developed self-confidence.
+When my hard work began to pay off, I developed self-confidence.
 I developed a drive that told me I could do anything.
 That’s why I became a trainer.
-That’s why I am working on my second fitness book.
+That’s why I am writing book and blogs.
 That’s why I care about my clients.
 That internal motivation I had to change my body was so strong that it ended up changing my life.

 The new self-help flock says that motivation is useless.
 Discipline is the only way to get anything done.
 This is complete bullshit.
 I have been disciplined to work out five or more days a week for at least the past fourteen years.
-I have had the opportunity to work out any time of day for as long as I want for the past year and a half.
-I spend about fifteen hours a day inside the best gym I have ever seen.
+I have had the opportunity to work out any time of day for as long as I want for the past decade.
+I spend about twelve hours a day inside the best gym I have ever seen.
 But sometimes, I don’t want to get off the couch.
 (Literally.
 We have a big comfy couch in the breakroom/my office.)
-Some days I have to shoot a scoop of Demon Juice and watch an Arnold video force myself to be productive.
-If all else fails I go tell Mr. Goodwin that I’m too tired to train and he calls me names until I feel the need to lift.
-Even a kick in the ass is forward progress.
+Some days I have to convince myself that I’m not worn out from the Morning Jiu-Jitsu class, or that it’ll be a quick workout.
+Both are lies, but even a kick in the ass is forward progress.

 Be sure to check out Goal Setting Part 3: Get Help